Friends of Big Creek announces name change

 The Board also approved a three year operating budget with programs that focus on implementation of the Big Creek Watershed Balanced Growth Plan and related watershed stewardship efforts and on implementation of the Lower Big Creek and Brooklyn Greenway Plans.

 Another program area entails a comprehensive planning Initiative that spans a geographic area adjoining and overlapping the two greenway plans.
 The Big Creek/I-71 Relocation & Restoration Initiative examines relocating sections of Interstate 71 and redirecting the flow of Big Creek to improve stream hydrology, expand greenspace and recreational trails, improve highway access, and create community and economic development opportunities.
-The first phase of study undertaken by Friends of Big Creek and funded by the cities of Brooklyn and Cleveland and the Northeast Ohio Regional Sewer District is due for completion by December 2014.
+The first phase of study undertaken by Friends of Big Creek and funded by the cities of Brooklyn and Cleveland and the Northeast Ohio Regional Sewer District was completed March 2015.
+See Big Creek/I-71 Initiative.

 To conserve, enhance, and bring recognition to the natural and historic resources of the Big Creek Watershed and develop a recreational trail network that connects these resources to each other and the community.